openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 ### Staging new ostree commits on top of unhealthy systems

-Automated handling of MicroShift data in case of unhealthy system is complicated due to ambiguity regarding admin's intention and each option has different trade offs without clear winner.
+Fully automated handling of MicroShift data in case of upgrading from unhealthy system is complicated because admin's intention is unknown and each option has different trade offs without clear winner.

 For that reason, when needing to stage a new commit on top of unhealthy system one of two actions must be performed:
 - system must be brought to healthy state, or
-- MicroShift data should be deleted completely resulting in clean start which is the same as first run.
+- MicroShift data should be deleted completely resulting in clean start (effectively "first run").

-Only exception is when rollback commit doesn't feature MicroShift.
+The only exception from this rule is when, from MicroShift's metadata perspective, previous commit was unhealthy, but in reality previous commit (i.e. rollback according to the ostree) doesn't feature MicroShift.
-This special case handles scenarios when device is preinstalled with system without MicroShift, then commit with MicroShift runs, but is unhealthy so it rolls back to factory system, later another commit with MicroShift is staged and runs, but it should not be held back by stale data.
+This special case handles scenarios when device is preinstalled with system without MicroShift, then commit with MicroShift runs, but is unhealthy so it rolls back to factory system, later another commit with MicroShift is staged and runs, and it is expected that it will handle stale data gracefully and start from clean state.

 ### Workflows in detail